 1/16 teaspoon Lemon Pepper

 1/2 cup Sour Cream (can use vegan sour cream)

-In a small bowl, combine the corn, corn meal/flour and rice flour.
+In a small bowl, combine the corn and eggs.
 Add the rest of the ingredients except cooking oil.
 The mixture will be moist.
 If the cakes are not able to mash together well, add a bit of water.